cruegge/pam-gnupg/README.md

   tried, with `XDG_CONFIG_HOME` defaulting to `~/.config` as usual.
 If you want to customize this variable, read the section on environment variables below.

 - Set the same password for your gpg key and your user account.
+All pam-gnupg does is to send the password as entered to gpg-agent.
+It is therefore not compatible with auto-login of any kind; you actually have to type your password for things to work.

 ### SSH Keys